Melbourne Central railway station: History

 The adjoining Melbourne Central Shopping Centre opened in 1991, being built around the existing escalators to street level, with only minor integration between the station concourse and shopping centre.
 The station was renamed after the shopping centre on 16 February 1997, and a few months later on 13 July, the National Museum of Victoria closed at the State Library site, in preparation for its relocation to Carlton, where it reopened as the Melbourne Museum in 2000.

 The station concourse was extensively redeveloped in 2002/2003, as part of a redevelopment of the shopping centre, integrating it into the complex.
 The direct escalators from the concourse to Swanston Street closed in November 2003, and were replaced by escalators rising into the atrium under the cone in the centre of the shopping centre, making the path for rail passengers more convoluted.
 The concourse under La Trobe Street was integrated into the shopping centre with the installation of numerous shops.

-In 2025, as part of the Metro Tunnel project, the Pakenham, Cranbourne and Sunbury lines will cease to stop at Melbourne Central.
-However, they will use the connected State Library station when it opens with the Metro Tunnel.
+On 1 February 2026, the Pakenham, Cranbourne and Sunbury lines were moved out of the City Loop and into the Metro Tunnel.
+Metro Tunnel services can be accessed from Melbourne Central by changing to State Library station, whose concourse is connected to Melbourne Central.
+Services on the Frankston line returned to the City Loop, accessed from the same platforms formerly used for the Cranbourne and Pakenham lines.